The Rest of the World's Involvement in the Settlements Issue

 This is one reason why the U.S. and other countries are reluctant to establish embassies in Jerusalem — part of the city's ownership is in dispute.
 East Jerusalem is also home to Judaism's holiest site, the Wailing Wall (or Western Wall), as well as one of Islam's holiest sites, the Dome of the Rock, so both sides of the conflict have a special interest in it.

 In 1995, Congress passed a law requiring the U.S. to move its embassy from Tel Aviv to Jerusalem.
 But every president since then has signed a waiver that postpones the move because of the effect it might have on Middle East peace.
-President Donald J. Trump promised several times during his election campaign to move the embassy but no one knows yet if he will really do so.
+President Donald J. Trump promised several times during his election campaign to move the embassy and in 2018 the U.S. embassy was moved to Jerusalem, a move that delighted Israel and angered Palestinians and others.